AlexBoa45/Bachelors_Thesis_Alejandro_Boadella/README.md

 Hi.
 This repository contains every code compiled and created in the final degree project.

-- The STM32_code constins code that can be used to test the stm32 in a location system.
+- The STM32_code contains the code that can be used to test the stm32 in a location system.
 - The main_YMFC contains the drone code.
 - The testgeneral is to test arduino uno.
 - ACF3 and AI3 are object detector used in the project.